scarletquasar/offline-pix-rfc/README.md

   "createdAt": "2011-10-05T14:48:00.000Z",
   "expirestAt": "2011-10-05T14:48:00.000Z",
   "emitterId": "c0c199f2-0964-4ff4-a3af-6dd2c9425c27",
-  "valueAmount": 10000
+  "initialValueAmount": 10000
 }
 ```
 ```
 wvpqBILAKI+Nq7BUgGE1meZaDL7E2easj7K1cGb3V/luMp5eKVPvMlz2qrWP0c9UZcXplE66Q9+il1YYrud0VhLLNKIGWMPeyR10pjS2hFVcd2/C0vxmKqKKZU4HK/qouT95feCzp7BlZj4DMdZQCma7fAhXR/YYp//g6WAx00rN/4Hh2ojegL692m6shPQ9ORKef64imUZQfp5hn5JRjW0hZkfJ5EA0b9PQ/5QmcKU=
 ```

 The **receivers** can read the QRCode using the **intermediator**'s application/webserver and it will prompt the amount and password to be put - just like credit cards - in order to decrypt and access the payload data.
 Then, the **intermediator** will compare each field of the decrypted data to the equivalent store in the database.
 The operation may be a success and the final PIX transaction with the desired amount may be scheduled to be executed if all the fields are the exact same as the provided decrypted data.

+### Failure points

+- Amount exceeds the QRCode limit: happens when the `currentValueAmount` is less than the value that the **receiver** tried to receive in the transaction
+- Invalid QRCode: happens when the QRCode was expired or manually invalidated by the **emitter** through the **intermediator** application/webservice